spack/spack-tutorial/tutorial_basics.rst

 .. literalinclude:: outputs/basics/checkout.out
    :language: console

-Next add Spack to your path.
-Spack has some nice command line integration tools, so instead of simply appending to your ``PATH`` variable, source the spack setup script.
+Next, add Spack to your path.
+Spack has some nice command line integration tools, so instead of simply appending to your ``PATH`` variable, source the Spack setup script.

 .. code-block:: console